Illegal, unreported and unregulated fishing: IUU as a transnational organized crime

+Human trafficking

 Human trafficking within the IUU fishing sector is emerging as an increasingly serious issue.
 It involves the use of force, coercion or misinformation in the recruitment of persons, with the aim of labour exploitation in relation to illegal, unregulated and unreported fishing operations.
 This often involves the exploitation of vulnerable individuals including migrant workers and those living in poverty due to their lack of legal protections and vulnerability to exploitative labour practice as a result of economic hardships and a lack of identity documents.
 Forced labour in relation to IUU fishing has significant physical and psychological consequences.
 Exposure to physical violence, threats of violence as well as lack of adequate living conditions and food and water are among some of the frequent human rights abuses that occur on these vessels.
 The illicit nature of these activities mean there is a lack of clear information on the numbers of human trafficking incidents on board IUU vessels, making it difficult to understand the true extent of the issue.

 It is significantly more difficult and costly to police illegal actives at sea than on land and with the added complication of territorial disagreements between countries at sea, it can be easy for IUU vessels to evade law enforcement, making the issue one that is difficult to tackle.
 Fishing in the high seas further aids vessels in going under the radar due to the remote environment and lack of centralised enforcement authority.
 The high seas are also more challenging to regulate and monitor than EEZs, making it much easier for human trafficking vessels to operate.

 Flags of convenience can further aid human trafficking on board IUU vessels.
 While not illegal itself, flying another nation's flag can help ships avoid accountability for illegal activities and human rights abuses and evade local labour and human rights laws.

 Population increase and food insecurity, particularly in developing countries, has overseen an increased demand for fish, which has increased competition in the fishing industry and led to an increase in illegal fishing as a means to maximise profits.
 This increased demand has led to a surge in fishing in the high seas, where there are more fish to meed these demands than in coastal waters and exclusive economic zones.